halcyonmobile/error-handler/README.md

 - Open a PR with changes with the following format:
   - Ticket/Issue if applicable
   - Short description of what is changes
-  - Short description of how to test the introduces changes.
+  - Short description of how to test the introduced changes.
-- Make sure detekt and lint passes for the new PR.
+- Make sure `detekt` and `lint` passes for the new PR.